pdir/vue-trustedshops/README.md

     npm install vue-trustedshops

-Start using it your Vue application
+Start using it in your Vue application

     import Vue from 'vue'
-    import Testimonial from 'vue-trustedshops'
+    import Testimonial from '@pdir/vue-trustedshops'

     Vue.use(Testimonial, {
         tsid: 'YOUR-TRUSTEDSHOPS-ID'
     })

-OR as Component in Template
+OR as Component in Single File

     import Testimonial from './components/Testimonial.vue'